Yugoslavia national football team: Dissolution and UN embargo

 With the end of the Cold War, democratic principles were introduced to the country which brought about the end of Titoist rule.
 In the subsequent atmosphere, national tensions were heightened.
 At the Yugoslavia-Netherlands friendly in preparation for the 1990 World Cup, the Croatian crowd in Zagreb jeered the Yugoslav team and anthem and waved Dutch flags (owing to its resemblance to the Croatian tricolour).
 With the dissolution of Yugoslavia, the team split up and the remaining team of the Federal Republic of Yugoslavia (FRY) was banned from competing at Euro 92.
 The decision was made on 31 May 1992, just 10 days before the competition commenced.
 They had finished top of their qualifying group, but were unable to play in the competition due to United Nations Security Council Resolution 757.
 Their place was taken by Denmark, who went on to win the competition.

 After the breakup of Yugoslavia, the FRY consisted of Montenegro and Serbia.

-In 1992, Yugoslavia had also been drawn as second seed in Group 5 of the European Zone in the qualifying tournament for the 1994 World Cup.
+In 1992, Yugoslavia had also been drawn as the second seed in Group 5 of the European Zone in the qualifying tournament for the 1994 World Cup.
 FRY was barred from competing, rendering the group unusually weak.

 In 1994, when the boycott was lifted, the union of Serbia and Montenegro competed under the name "Yugoslavia", as the Federal Republic of Yugoslavia national football team.
+The Serbia and Montenegro national team continued under Yugoslavia's naming until 2003 when the country and team were renamed Serbia and Montenegro.

-The Serbia national football team inherited Yugoslavia's spot within FIFA and UEFA and is considered by both organisations as the only successor of Yugoslavia (and of Serbia and Montenegro).
+The Serbia national football team inherited Yugoslavia's spot within FIFA and UEFA and is considered by both organizations as the only successor of Yugoslavia (and of Serbia and Montenegro).

-The national team of Serbia and Montenegro continued under the name Yugoslavia until 2003, when country and team were renamed Serbia and Montenegro.